cbecc/scratch4arduino/README.md

 scratch4arduino
 ===============

-software and firmware to control Arduino with Scratch integrated by Claudio Becchetti.
+Software and firmware to control Arduino with Scratch integrated by Claudio Becchetti.
+Available Scratch blocks are analogread, analogwrite (pwm), digital read and digital write Such blocks operate on any allowed arduino pin.

 v1.2 8-12-2013

-It is used for primary school children (9 years) to build and control robot cars starting from commercial cheap remote controlled cars and arduino boards
+This package is used for primary school children (9 years) to build and control robot cars starting from commercial cheap remote controlled cars and arduino boards

 Children are building their own cars with arduino boards to perform  a